OfficeDev/Microsoft-Teams-Samples/samples/aad-sso-map/csharp/README.md

    - `{{base-url}}` - Your application's base url.
 E.g. https://12345.ngrok.io if you are using ngrok.
    - `{{ Connection Name }}` - Generated from step 15.
    - `{{FacebookAppId}} and {{FacebookAppPassword}} and {{ Facebook Connection Name}}`- Generated from step 16.
+   - `GoogleAppId and GoogleAppPassword and GoogleConnectionName` - Generated from step 17.
    - Press `F5` to run the project

-21. Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
+22. Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
    - `{{Microsoft-App-Id}}` with Application id generated from Step 3
    - `{Base_URL}` - Your application's base url.
 E.g. https://12345.ngrok.io if you are using ngrok.
    - `{{domain-name}}` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.

-22. Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 21.
+23. Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step

-23. Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
+24. Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams and then go to side panel, select Apps
    - Choose Upload a custom App
    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.